0xProject/0x-settler/README.md

 With the Curve VIP, 0xV4 has to use a LiquidityProviderSandbox as calling untrusted/arbitrary code is a risk in the protocol.

-OTC has noticeable overhead as it is optimized to be interacted with directly in 0xV4.
+RFQ has noticeable overhead as it is optimized to be interacted with directly in 0xV4.
 It lacks `recipient` parameters (to avoid extra transfers) and it also lacks a payment callback when the caller is a contract.

 #### Settler vs Curve